jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-03-18.md

 * *Renate* is authorised to make executive decisions regarding the mini-camp.

-* We have five total gold (four remaining) spots available.
+* We have five total gold (two remaining) spots available.
-* We have five total silver (two remaining) spots available.
+* We have five total silver (one remaining) spots available.
 * With no additional expenses on catering or any other unplanned, we need at least three gold and four silver.